lodelestra-edu/docker-compose-training/training3_subject.md

 To make containers link your will need to use named containers and alias (cf [slides](http://edu.delestra.com/docker-slides/#/9) and [docker documentation](https://docs.docker.com/userguide/dockerlinks/))

 @.
 Create a mysql container, from the official mysql repository, and name it "database".
 @.
-Create a phpmyadmin container, from the official phpmyadmin image, name it "phpmyadmin' and link it to "database" with the alias "mysql".
+Create a phpmyadmin container, from the official phpmyadmin image, name it "phpmyadmin' and link it to "database" with the alias "db".
-You can found pretty helpful documentation in the corbinu docker-phpmyadmin docker hub page.
+You can found pretty helpful documentation in the phpmyadmin docker hub page.
 @.
 Use `docker exec` to open an interactive shell into the phpmyadmin running container.
 Display the file /etc/hosts.
 What is the ip address of your mysql container?
 @.
 Login to the phpmyadmin page